Emotan Magazine, a woman bi-monthly magazine was founded in 1977 by trail-blazing Mrs Tola Adenle.

 Because of her followers love for the subject, she created a different category on her blog for the topic while she wrote a book on the subject titled, “Aso oke Yoruba: A Tapestry of Love & Colour, A journey of Personal Discovery.”

-Here another cover of the magazine shared by Mrs Adenle’s child on tumblr
+Here is another cover of the magazine shared by Mrs Adenle’s child on tumblr

 Photography by Keiko Oikawa